-Then and Now: 30 legendary Tempe music venues
+Then and Now: Photos of Tempe's iconic music venues

 The good times at Big Surf dried up in 2022 when it was sold by its owners after a two-year closure caused by the pandemic.
 A California real estate developer acquired the property for $49 million and demolished the attraction to pave the way for a future industrial park.

 The good times came to an end in 2014 when the property was sold to developers and transformed into the new home for Chef Aaron May’s Sasquatch-themed restaurant/bar The Lodge.
-Sail Inn's patrons will be pleased to know that the establishment retains some structural elements of its former identity, including the property’s outdoor amphitheater, which serves as the backdrop for the patio.
+The location closed in 2025.

 Loads of raucous local CD release parties happened within the cavernous main room, including shindigs by Morse Code, Mourning Maxwell, Victims in Ecstacy, Kings of Pleasure and Blessedbethyname.
 As one of the snazzier mid-sized venues locally, it saw a lot of use by Valley artists with significant followings, as well as underground hip-hop acts, up-and-coming indie bands, punk and ska legends and hordes of hard rock and death metal groups.

-Note: Editor’s note: This article was previously published in 2015, 2020 and 2023 and has been updated.
-New Times thanks the Tempe History Museum and Bruce Liddil for the use of their photos.